NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 ### NuGet operations that support Trusted Publishers

 Currently there are two branches of authentication in NuGet world.
 First is API-key based authentication for package push, package delete (unlist), and package relist.
-These will support Trusted Publisher-based short-lived API keys.
+These flows will support Trusted Publisher-based short-lived API keys.
 This spec focuses on package push but package delete (unlist) and package relist should be supported also, as long as the implementation cost/complexity is not affected too much.
+Any additional operation the changes package state could be assessed in the future (such as a package deprecation API).
+All of these "modify package" operations use the `X-NuGet-ApiKey` header to send the API key in clear text, thus requiring HTTPS to be secure.

-The other branch of NuGet authentication is package source authentication for read-only operations.
+The other branch of NuGet authentication is package source authentication for **read-only** operations.
 This typically uses a username/password-like flow via HTTP `Basic` authorization header.
 This flow is not impacted by Trusted Publishers and existing mechanisms will not change (such as how credential providers work).
+Note that token-based package sources such as Azure DevOps stuff bearer tokens into the `Basic` password field, as a workaround for NuGet's lack of bearer token support (as mentioned in the previous section).

 Trusted Publishers will have the biggest impact on the ecosystem when it is supported on NuGet.org.
 This only needs the first branch of auth (API-key) so considering read-only (package download/restore) scenarios is not needed now.